nice-digital/global-nav/README.md

 Where the version number can be any valid [SemVer build number](https://octopus.com/blog/semver2) compatible with Octopus Deploy.
 Note: this version number will be the build number when TeamCity creates this build artifact.

 > Note: you'll need the DotNet Core SDK installed.
 We don't use NuGet.exe to build so we can run on both Windows and Linux

+## Upgrading from v1 to v2

+Version 2 is a breaking change, because we removed the cookie banner and associated `cookie` option.

+If you were already using `cookie: false` in the header config, then the upgrade is easy - the `cookie: false` will no longer do anything so can safely be removed.

+If you were using `cookie: true` (or not setting the `cookie` option and leaving the default value of `true`) then you will need to include the [cookie banner](https://github.com/nice-digital/cookie-banner#usage) separately from Global Nav.